amukher3/Cognitive-Stress-estimation/README.md

 # Cognitive-Stress-estimation
-Cognitive Stress estimation from extracted features from time series like ECG,EEG,PPG
+Cognitive Stress estimation from extracted features from time series like ECG,EEG,PPG,BVP